Katherine-Holland/NEW-CHERRY-LEAVES/README.md

 ### **User Stories:**
 - **As a machine learning engineer,** I want to define a convolutional neural network (CNN) architecture so that it can accurately classify cherry leaves.
-- **As a data scientist,** I want to experiment with different image sizes (256x256, 100x100, etc.) to find the best trade-off between model accuracy and file size.
+- **As a data scientist,** I want to experiment with greyscale to find the best trade-off between model accuracy and file size.
 - **As a model developer,** I want to train the model using early stopping to prevent overfitting and optimize its generalization.
 - **As a researcher,** I want to compare model performance using accuracy, precision, recall, and F1-score to validate its effectiveness.
-- **As a data scientist,** I want to implement and visualize a confusion matrix to assess false positives and false negatives.

 ---